gongahkia/personal-wiki/Gleam.md

     // Bool => true, false
     // Atom => stores a constant value identified by its name where atoms are declared with a : colon prefacing the atom value, the equivalent of atoms in Elixir, symbols in Ruby and keywords in Common Lisp and Clojure
     // String => stores a string value declared within "" double quotation marks, note that characters are handled as strings in Gleam
-    // Tuple => fixed-size ordered collection of elements of multiple datatypes
-    // List => dynamically-sized ordered collection of elements of the same datatype
-    // Type => user-defined collection of named fields and their datatypes declared within {} curly braces, allowing for modelling of representative data in your Gleam program through type aliases, the equivalent of structs in Go and Rust
     // BitString => stores a sequence of bits or bytes mostly used to store binary data, declared within <<>> double angle brackets
 ```